Code-Institute-Submissions/mtb-nynashamn/README.md

         c.
 As a middle aged woman, I want to use the site to join the events and get in shape, while also spending quality time with my kids/family.

-        d.
-As an adventurous senior, I want to use the website for information about this sport and joining a community with young people.

 * ### **Design**